-- renew the directors' general authority to allot unissued shares in the capital of the Company and to grant rights to subscribe for or to convert any security into shares in the Company up to an aggregate nominal amount of £383,500 (7,670,000 Ordinary Shares).
-This authority, which replaces the existing authority to allot relevant securities granted at the annual general meeting held in January 2013, will expire on whichever is the earlier of the conclusion of the annual general meeting of the Company to be held in 2015 or the date falling 15 months following the passing of this resolution.
-The directors have no present intention of exercising this authority, which represents approximately 33.3% of the issued share capital of the Company at 31 August 2013, excluding shares held in treasury; - authorise the directors to offer to allot new shares in the Company to shareholders who elect to accept the same in lieu of any cash dividend entitlement; - authorise the directors to make purchases of the Company's issued Ordinary Shares in the market for cancellation, or to be held in treasury, if and when the directors consider that it would be in the best interest of the Company and shareholders generally to do so, up to a maximum of 5,758,000 Ordinary Shares, representing approximately 25% of the issued share capital of the Company at 31 August 2013 (excluding shares held in treasury).
+- renew the directors' general authority to allot unissued shares in the capital of the Company and to grant rights to subscribe for or to convert any security into shares in the Company up to an aggregate nominal amount of £354,700 (7,094,000 Ordinary Shares).
+This authority, which replaces the existing authority to allot relevant securities granted at the annual general meeting held in January 2014, will expire on whichever is the earlier of the conclusion of the annual general meeting of the Company to be held in 2016 or the date falling 15 months following the passing of this resolution.
+The directors have no present intention of exercising this authority, which represents approximately 33.3% of the issued share capital of the Company at 31 August 2014, excluding shares held in treasury; - authorise the directors to make purchases of the Company's issued Ordinary Shares in the market for cancellation, or to be held in treasury, if and when the directors consider that it would be in the best interest of the Company and shareholders generally to do so, up to a maximum of 5,320,500 Ordinary Shares, representing approximately 25% of the issued share capital of the Company at 31 August 2014 (excluding shares held in treasury).
 The price at which an Ordinary Share in the Company may be purchased in exercise of this authority is subject to a maximum price of 150% of the average middle market values of an issued share in the Company in the five business days prior to purchase and a minimum of 5 pence, being the nominal value of an issued share in the Company.
 The directors intend to exercise this authority if and when to do so will, in the opinion of the directors, enhance shareholder value.
-If all options granted by the Company (pursuant to the Group's share option schemes particularised in note 28 to the Group Financial Statements) and subsisting as at 2 December 2013 (being the business day prior to the date of this report) were exercised a total of 3,577,409 of new Ordinary Shares would be allotted and 750,000 Ordinary Shares would be issued out of treasury, representing approximately 15.81% of the enlarged issue share capital of the Company following such exercise (excluding shares continuing to be held in treasury).
-If the authority proposed for the buy-back of shares by the Company was to be exercised in full, then the number of shares to be issued on exercise of the said options would constitute approximately 20.03% of the issued share capital as enlarged by such allotments and issue of shares (excluding shares held in treasury); - approve a disapplication of shareholder pre-emption rights to enable the issue of equity securities in connection with any rights issue and/or an offer of issued shares held in treasury by way of rights made by the Company, with certain adjustments to shareholder entitlements to be made for practical purposes to deal with fractional entitlements and overseas restrictions on offers of shares in UK companies and further limited disapplications of these pre-emption rights applying in relation to: - the allotment for cash of up to an aggregate nominal amount of £115,178 (2,303,560 Ordinary Shares), representing approximately 10% of the nominal value of the issued ordinary share capital of the Company as at 31 August 2013 (excluding shares held in treasury); - the sale of all or any of the 4,019,456 Ordinary Shares in the capital of the Company held in treasury as at 2 December 2013.
+If all options granted by the Company (pursuant to the Group's share option schemes particularised in note 28 to the Group Financial Statements) and subsisting as at 2 December 2014 (being the business day prior to the date of this report) were exercised a total of 1,378,797 of new Ordinary Shares would be allotted and 1,820,800 Ordinary Shares would be issued out of treasury, representing approximately 12.95% of the enlarged issue share capital of the Company following such exercise (excluding shares continuing to be held in treasury).
+If the authority proposed for the buy-back of shares by the Company was to be exercised in full, then the number of shares to be issued on exercise of the said options would constitute approximately 16.55% of the issued share capital as enlarged by such allotments and issue of shares (excluding shares held in treasury); - approve a disapplication of shareholder pre-emption rights to enable the issue of equity securities in connection with any rights issue and/or an offer of issued shares held in treasury by way of rights made by the Company, with certain adjustments to shareholder entitlements to be made for practical purposes to deal with fractional entitlements and overseas restrictions on offers of shares in UK companies and further limited disapplications of these pre-emption rights applying in relation to: - the allotment for cash of up to an aggregate nominal amount of £106,400 (2,128,000 Ordinary Shares), representing approximately 10% of the nominal value of the issued ordinary share capital of the Company as at 31 August 2014 (excluding shares held in treasury); - (ii) the sale of all or any of the 4,019,456 Ordinary Shares in the capital of the Company held in treasury as at 2 December 2014.